 Things to do in Vienna

 Why there’s a church room below Vienna’s streets remains a mystery, but the incredibly well preserved, subterranean chapel of St. Virgil shouldn’t be missed.
-Dating from around 1250, the chapel was only discovered when contractors were digging for the Metro.
-Visit the museum website for tours.
+Dating from around 1250, the chapel was only discovered when contractors were digging for the Metro in 1973.
+With gothic interiors and an interesting exhibition documenting the history of Medieval Vienna, many will find themselves lost in the city’s fascinating past.
+Visit the museum website (www.wienmuseum.at/en) for tours.

-There’s something fishy about the Vienna Haus Des Meeres (tel: +43 1 587 1417; www.haus-des-meeres.at) and it’s not the thousands of different species of marine life on show.
-In a public park, this aquarium was a former World War II Flakturm used to try and shoot down RAF bombers.
+There’s something fishy about the Vienna Haus Des Meeres (tel: +43 1 587 1417; www.haus-des-meeres.at/en/Home.htm), and it’s not the thousands of different species of marine life on show.
+In a public park, this aquarium was a former World War II flak tower used to try and shoot down RAF bombers.

 Well, sort of.
-The United Nations complex (tel: +43 1 2606 03328; www.unvienna.org) in Vienna exercises extraterritoriality, which means it’s international territory.
-Several UN agencies allow fascinating hour-long tours of their offices and give visitors the chance to see exhibitions about the UN’s work and some interesting 1970s architecture.
+The United Nations complex (tel: +43 126060 3325; www.unvienna.org) in Vienna exercises extraterritoriality, which means it’s international territory.
+Several UN agencies allow fascinating hour-long tours of their offices and give visitors the chance to see exhibitions about the UN’s work, enjoy artworks at the Vienna Visitor Centre, see a real moonrock and experience 1970s architecture.

-In rolling woodland outside Vienna lies the Church of the Most Holy Trinity (tel: +43 650 332 4833; www.georgenberg.at), a place of worship that looks like a giant stack of Jenga blocks.
+In rolling woodland outside Vienna lies the Church of the Most Holy Trinity (www.georgenberg.at), a place of worship that looks like a giant stack of Jenga blocks.
 Opened in 1976, the so-called Wotruba Church is a brutalist masterpiece designed by the artist Fritz Wotruba.